 In particular, some retrospective data suggest that post-chemoradiotherapy FDG-PET scanning may serve to identify those patients for whom surgery might be avoided.
 One series included 105 patients with stage I to IVA esophageal cancer (75 percent adenocarcinoma) who were evaluable for a post-chemoradiotherapy PET response, 50 of whom received chemoradiotherapy alone .
 In this cohort, those whose PET response was characterized by a posttreatment maximum standard uptake value (SUVmax) ≤3 in the tumor (n = 19, 38 percent) had an excellent outcome without resection (two-year overall survival 71 versus 11 percent for those with a posttreatment tumoral SUVmax ≥3.1; the corresponding two-year rates of freedom from local failure were 75 versus 28 percent).
 In contrast, those patients undergoing trimodality therapy (n = 55) showed no difference in outcome according to the post-chemoradiotherapy PET findings, probably because those patients who had residual disease underwent resection.

-Patients with stage I disease — Initial resection rather than trimodality treatment is preferred for patients with clinical stage T1N0 esophageal cancer (table 1), as assessed by EUS.
+Patients with T1-2N0 disease — Initial resection, rather than trimodality treatment, is preferred for patients with clinical stage T1N0 esophageal cancer (table 2) as assessed by EUS.
+This recommendation is consistent with consensus-based guidelines from the National Comprehensive Cancer Network (NCCN) and the European Society for Medical Oncology (ESMO) .
 Endoscopic resection alone may be adequate treatment for selected patients.
 This subject is addressed elsewhere.
 (See "Management of superficial esophageal cancer" and "Endoscopic ultrasound in esophageal carcinoma", section on 'Preoperative staging'.)

-Chemotherapy versus chemoradiotherapy — Although no randomized trial has shown a survival advantage for preoperative chemoradiotherapy over chemotherapy alone, chemoradiotherapy is a preferred strategy due to higher rates of pathologic complete responses and complete (R0) resections.
+Chemotherapy versus chemoradiotherapy — Although no randomized trial has shown a survival advantage for preoperative chemoradiotherapy over chemotherapy alone, chemoradiotherapy is a preferred strategy due to higher rates of pCR and complete (R0) resections.

 At least three trials have directly compared neoadjuvant chemotherapy with chemoradiotherapy, and all have come to remarkably similar conclusions: